awtGerry/awtGerry/README.md

 # Hi there 🤙
-Hello my name is Victor im 23 years old.
+Hello my name is Victor.

 - 🐧 One day i discovered linux, then i never looked back.
 - 🦀 Currently learning rust.